Nasdanika/architecture/README.md

     * [Eclipse IDE package](https://www.eclipse.org/downloads/packages/) with Ecore tools:
         * Eclipse IDE for Enterprise Java and Web Developers
         * Eclipse Modeling Tools

-## Demo

-TODO: Link to the demo, demo docs - how it is done.
-Short summary here.
-Composite.

 ## Components of Architecture Practice